AlekseiIvanovI/end-to-end-qa-pipeline/README.md

 After execution:
 allure serve reports/
 (This opens an interactive Allure report in your browser with screenshots, logs, and trends.)
-Example Outputs

-Screenshots: Saved in screenshoots/ on UI failures
-Reports: Detailed Allure dashboard in reports/
-JIRA Tickets: Auto-created with summary, description, attachments (screenshots), and logs

 Technologies Used